QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

     raise QMI_RuntimeException("The object is locked by another proxy") qmi.core.exceptions.QMI_RuntimeException: The object is locked by another proxy

-The first proxy first need to unlock the instrument!
+The first proxy first needs to unlock the instrument!

 >>> nsg1.unlock()
 True